 Nearby was an island colony of black-faced shags, who seemed completely unperturbed by our presence.
 They’re fairly common on islets off Southern Australia, building their nests from seaweed and driftwood.

 Rounding the Cape, we found ourselves out in the Southern Ocean.
-The skipper opened the throttle, the three 250 horsepower Yamahas on the stern kicked in, and we blew past the aptly named Bridge Island, heading South.
+The skipper opened the throttle, the three 250 horsepower Yamahas on the stern kicked in, and we blew past the aptly named Bridge Island, heading south.

-We were headed toward a group of four dolerite islands known collectively as The Friars, home to a male colony of rare Australian Fur Seals.
+We were motoring toward a group of four dolerite islands known collectively as The Friars, home to a male colony of rare Australian Fur Seals.
 They live here in a somewhat cantankerous group, travelling to the Bass Strait to meet up with females in October, each one potentially servicing up to 50 females before returning home, presumably exhausted and ready to rest for another year.

 Around the corner is a colony of animals formerly known as New Zealand Fur Seals, more recently termed Long Nosed Fur Seals.
 They are closely related to the Australian, but form separate colonies.